zachcp/datalevin/planner.md

 well as their linkage in the query, query link graph is then matched to data link graph, producing a set of link chains.

 Each chain can be considered a sub-query, and sub-queries can be processed in parallel.
 The results of the sub-queries then hash-joined together.

 For joins within a sub-query, we use the heuristics of join with increasing cardinality.
 Obviously, patterns with bound values and smaller results are joined first.
- Attributes values can be obtained by joining entities looked up in "classes" with entities looked up in "links". "classes" and "links" lookups participate in the join order calculation as if they are normal patterns, as they may not be the cheapest.
-This addresses the limitation of [1], which does not have other indices.
+Relevant triples can be obtained by joining entities looked up in "classes" with entities looked up in "links".

+"classes" and "links" based index scans will also participate in the join order calculation as if they are normal pattern clauses, as they may not be the cheapest.
+This addresses the limitation of [2], which does not have other indices.

+For large number of local star-like attributes, the planner will also consider pivot scan [1] that returns multiple attribute values in a single index scan, because after the most selective attributes have been joined together to reach a low enough tuple count, it might be cheaper to obtain remaining attributes with a pivot scan than match-and-join them.

-Instead of using expensive dynamic programming techniques to find the join order for joining sub-queries results, we use simple cost estimation methods and simple heuristics in [1] to find the order with minimal cost.
+Instead of using expensive dynamic programming techniques to find the join order for joining sub-queries results, we use simple cost estimation methods and simple heuristics in [2] to find the order with minimal cost.
 Basically, we will join chains with increasing cardinality.

 Finally, the planner will rewrite the query to push down predicate clauses into